vladstechblog/role-rocky9-install-iptables-legacy/README.md

 Requirements
 ------------

-- requuired EPEL9 rpm packages are pre-downloade and stored on the Ansible controller
+- requuired EPEL9 rpm packages are pre-downloaded and stored on the Ansible controller

 Role Variables